Maintenance of Credentials (MOC)

-- The primary author of home or self-study course.
+- The primary author of the home or self-study course.

 - Special circumstances may occur and will be evaluated by the Academy.
 Information will need to be provided by the doctor.
 These special circumstances are valid for the year requested and the activity, classes, symposium or conference approval will not be carried over but must be applied for each year.

 The cost to the member is $134.00 USD per year.
-This amount includes your yearly MOC and membership in the Academy of Chiropractic Orthopedists.
+This amount includes your yearly MOC and membership in the International Academy of Neuromusculoskeletal Medicine.
 Maintaining your credential allows the use of “Fellow” of the Academy.
-(FACO)
+(FIANM)

 Read this article for answers to why becoming certified is becoming preferred for doctors in the future.